haijeploeg/excludarr/README.md

 **Q:** When excluding series there are no seasons or episodes displayed, what will excludarr do?

 **A:** When there are no seasons and episodes displayed this means that excludarr will disable monitoring of the serie if the serie is not ended yet.
 When a serie is ended and the action was delete, Excludarr will delete the whole serie.
 When a serie is ended and the action is not-monitored, Excludarr will disable monitoring of the whole serie.
 ##

+**Q:** Can I also exclude movies and series from being processed by Excludarr?

+**A:** Yes, by using the `exclude` setting in the configuration file.
+You can set the `exclude` setting under the `radarr` and `sonarr` configuration section.
+You can see the example `excludarr-example.yml` file in this repo.
+##

+**Q:** How can I know what providers I can use in the configuration file?

+**A:** You can list all the available providers for your specific locale using the `excludarr providers list` command.
+This should give you a list of all the available providers.
+Simply copy the full name and insert it in the configuration file.
+##